 Deterioration in these regions of the brain leads to significant impairments in one’s ability to think feel and move.
 As a result people will experience the symptoms of Huntington’s disease

-Whilst people are born with a faulty of the gene, they are not born with Huntington’s disease, instead onset predominantly occurs in young-middle adulthood.
+Whilst people are born with a faulty version of the gene, they are not born with Huntington’s disease, instead onset predominantly occurs in young-middle aged adulthood.
 There is a juvenile form of the disease that presents before the age of 20 years and although rare, it is more rapidly progressive.

 Currently there is no cure for Huntington’s disease or effective treatment.